GoogleCloudPlatform/podcast/site/content/post/episode-166-sap-hana-with-lucia-subatin-and-kevin-nelson/index.md

 JOHN: Yeah, we should do that.

 MARK: It's really interesting.
 I hear you talk about SAP HANA, and then you sort of drop little things.
 And I'm like, wait, what was that?
 And what was that?
 It sounded almost like you were giving a very short list of features that HANA will do.
-Like you were talking about geospatial stuff.
+Like you were talking about geo-spatial stuff.
 You were talking about graph querying.
 Can you give us a short list of features of types of stuff that it can handle, I guess?

 You were saying you could use it as a document DB, if you really want.